RomainCoulon/BIPM.RI-II--K1_database/README.md

 This repository contains machine-readable versions (XML and JSON formats) of the BIPM/RI(II)-K1 key comparison reports [1].
 These comparisons are made using the BIPM's measurement service, the International Reference System (SIR), which has been in use since 1976 [2].
 The files contain exactly the same information as the reports publicly available in PDF format on the key comparison database platform (KCDB [3]).
+This database is continuously updated.

+If you have any questions about this database, please contact romain.coulon@bipm.org.

 ## Structure of the data